Phacelia argillacea

 This plant is known only from Spanish Fork Canyon in central Utah.
 It has been on the US Endangered Species List since 1978, at which time there were only nine individuals known.
 Within two years this tiny population had dwindled to four plants.
 In 1980 a second population was found, putting the total global population around 200.
 In 1987 some sheep were bedded at the main locality for three days, and only a single plant survived.
 Twenty to thirty new plants had germinated the following year.

 The plant grows on steep slopes made of clay and broken shale originating from the Green River Formation.
-The habitat is pinyon-juniper woodland dominated by Pinus edulis (Colorado pinyon) and Juniperus osteosperma (Utah juniper) and other plants in the vicinity include Mentzelia laevicaulis (giant blazingstar), Mahonia repens (creeping barberry), Oenothera caespitosa (evening primrose), Marrubium vulgare (horehound), Cynoglossum officinale (houndstongue), Amelanchier alnifolia (serviceberry), Rhus trilobata (skunkbush), Atriplex canescens (fourwing saltbush), Artemisia tridentata (sagebrush), Chrysothamnus nauseosus (rabbitbrush), Cercocarpus montanus (mountain mahogany), and Rosa woodsii (Woods' rose).
+The habitat is pinyon-juniper woodland dominated by Pinus edulis (Colorado pinyon) and Juniperus osteosperma (Utah juniper) and other plants in the vicinity include Berberis repens (creeping barberry), Mentzelia laevicaulis (giant blazingstar), Oenothera caespitosa (evening primrose), Marrubium vulgare (horehound), Cynoglossum officinale (houndstongue), Amelanchier alnifolia (serviceberry), Rhus trilobata (skunkbush), Atriplex canescens (fourwing saltbush), Artemisia tridentata (sagebrush), Chrysothamnus nauseosus (rabbitbrush), Cercocarpus montanus (mountain mahogany), and Rosa woodsii (Woods' rose).

 The species faces a number of threats.
 Its small numbers put it at risk for extinction.
 Sheep graze in the immediate vicinity of the plants, in addition the plants may be eaten by native animals such as mule deer and rock squirrels.
 One occurrence is next to railroad tracks, and the construction and maintenance of the rails has disturbed the habitat.
 Highway 6 runs directly through another occurrence, and road maintenance may disturb the plants as well as the habitat that supports their potential pollinators.
 Introduced species of plants, such as horehound and houndstongue, may compete with the phacelia.

 Conservation activities include the propagation of plants and collection of seeds.
 Both natural populations occur on private land, where they are difficult to protect.
 Seeds grown in cultivation will be used to establish thirteen populations on federal land in Uinta National Forest, where they can be protected.
 As of 1988, The Nature Conservancy was attempting to acquire the species, without success.